r-perla/psych_targeting/README.md

 ## Repository Structure

 - **design_simulation.html**: Rendered HTML output for the simulation study.
-Unfortunetaly, GitHub does not support rendering files of this size.
+Unfortunately, GitHub does not support rendering files of this size.
 You may download the file and open it in any browser.
 - **design_simulation.Rmd**: R Markdown file containing code to generate simulation data, run the designs, conduct a grid search over parameter combinations, and visualize estimation bias.
 - **model.stan**: Stan file for the meta-analysis model.
 - **README.md**: This file.